-While you’re still in learning mode, you hear something about rebellion marketing.
+While in learning mode, you hear something about rebellion marketing.
 And begin to wonder if you should ditch the funnels and do that instead.

 Or you’ve been doing just fine on Pinterest.
-You’re getting traffic back to you blog, gaining followers, and really seeing some traction.
+You’re getting traffic back to your blog, gaining followers, and really seeing some traction.

-And then you hear about this other big blogger.
+And then you hear about this other prominent blogger.
 And all the success she is finding on Instagram.
 So you decide to stop focusing so much on Pinterest and go figure out IG.
-You get lost on the stories and look for blog posts and courses.
-You follow so many influencers.
-And no matter how hard you try, you can’t get any traffic back to your blog.
+You get lost in the stories and look for blog posts and more courses.
+You follow more influencers.
+But no matter how hard you try, you can’t get any traffic back to your blog.

-So now you wonder why you’re a failure and why you can’t succeed at anything.
+So now you wonder why you’re a failure and can’t succeed at anything.
 Or you decide to buy more courses to try and figure out the “secret” to IG growth.

-And now you’re paying for a ton of learning and you aren’t actually seeing traction.
+And now you’re paying for a ton of learning, and you aren’t seeing traction.
 In the meantime, your business actually stalls because you’re too busy chasing shining objects to focus on what was working.

 Be Careful How Many Voices You’re Listening To

 There are tons of people making money from home.
 There are so many voices you can listen to.